Home Open Back Headphone Reviews The Koss KPH30i Will Change YOUR Life!!

 If there was ever a “perfect” sound signature, I think the 30i would be as close as it gets.

-It’s not a K702, but what is.
+It’s not a K702, but what is?

 It’s definitely above average and has no business sounding this open and spacious, especially for its price.

 Instruments are spaced out nicely and the music is given ample room to breathe and express itself.
+Timbre is also exemplary and instruments have an element of realism that few others below $100 can match.

 Koss KPH30i